Other Disclosures (Pillar 3)

 Pillar 1 and Pillar 2

-The Partnership has undertaken an Internal Capital Adequacy Assessment Process (ICAAP) to determine whether it needs any further regulatory capital due to the risks it faces as set out above.
+The Partnership has undertaken an Internal Capital Adequacy and Risk Assessment (ICARA) process to determine whether it needs any further regulatory capital due to the risks it faces as set out above.

 As a result of this the Partnership has concluded that it is sufficiently capitalised to meet its requirements under Pillar 2.